-The term ‘Global South‘ originally referred to the geographical regions of Latin America, Asia, Africa, and Oceania.
+The term ‘Global South‘ originally referred to Latin America, Asia, Africa, and Oceania.
 It was first coined by the French demographer ‘Alfred Savvy’ in 1952 along with a reference of ‘Tiers Monde’ (third world) that pointed towards remaining countries outside the two hegemonies at the time, the US & Soviet Union.

 Marked by lower quality democracies and its developing period, the ‘Global South’ eventually turned into a bank of talented & skilled cheap labor.
 Neo-colonialism has been in play throughout history resulting in slowing down the development in third world countries and helping the developed ones to shine!

 Currently, the sad reality is such that even the developed countries to varying degrees have an underclass/homeless/Indigenous population and massive amounts of people who live under the poverty line.
 Colonialism’s legacy has not only had and continues to have detrimental effects on its previous subjects and present-day global workforce, but the rot of such inherited habits and privilege has also created an underclass of disadvantaged and disenfranchised people in the present day so-called ‘First World.’

 T (aka ‘Timothy Bartsch’) wrote his first song ‘Southern Time’ in 1997 as he turned 21 a few months after discovering he was HIV positive.
 He just started his cello studies in Germany when he heard the bad news.
 His life-long dream to study the cello in Germany was over after only one semester.
 He came back to his mother in Vancouver, Canada, and started to write songs and sing.
 His HIV specialist at the time introduced him to the new life-saving medications that were-to-be but could only promise T that if he did take them correctly, ten years, maybe more, to live.